ivansarno/GeneticFramework/README.md

 # GeneticFramework
 Framework for Genetic Algorithm in F#

-**This project is unstable, master branch is coherent and functioning, other branches is in development**
+**This project is unstable, master branch is coherent and functioning, but not tested, other branches is in development**

 The framework allows you to create complex functions that implements Genetic Algorithms,structured as a pipeline.
 The framework provides several operators to build the pipeline.
 The design focuses on flexibility , efficiency is secondary, the purpose is to give the user the ability to experiment easily with various solutions to choose the appropriate algorithm.